Other Backward Class: Socio-economic status

-There existed huge disparity among various castes and communities classified as Other Backward Class, even prior to the implementation of the reservation policy in government jobs and educational institutions, as per the recommendation of Mandal Commission report.
-While, a major section of Other Backward Castes was extremely backward, there existed a section, which owned considerable land and employed Scheduled Castes (SC) as agricultural labourers.
+There existed a huge disparity among various castes and communities classified as Other Backward Class, even before the implementation of the reservation policy in government jobs and educational institutions, as per the recommendation of the Mandal Commission report.
+While a major section of Other Backward Castes was extremely backward, there existed a section that owned considerable land and employed Scheduled Castes (SC) as agricultural labourers.
 In the agitation for implementation of the report of Mandal Commission, Scheduled Castes supported the Other Backward Castes, but after the implementation of these recommendations on the direction of Supreme Court of India, the tension between a section of OBCs and SCs increased.

-In some states of North India, the Yadavs, Kurmis and the Koeris, which were called "upper-OBC", were well off, due to ownership of sizeable amount of land.
-The abolition of Zamindari system in post independence India raised many of the members of these communities to the status of landlords.
-Following the Green Revolution in India, their landholdings and economic prosperity increased further; they acquired education and became an active participants in the government jobs.
-Further, after the Mandal agitation subsided in North India, OBC leaders gained political power to outnumber the upper caste legislators in most of the north indian states.
-This led to formation of OBC led government in many states of North India.
-They also ended up by claiming the high ritual status, which is defined as Sanskritisation.
+In some states of North India, the Yadavs, Kurmis, and the Koeris, which were called "upper-OBC", were well off, due to ownership of a sizeable amount of land.
+The abolition of Zamindari system in post-independence India raised many of the members of these communities to the status of landlords.
+Following the Green Revolution in India, their landholdings and economic prosperity increased further; they acquired education and became an active participant in government jobs.
+Further, after the Mandal agitation subsided in North India, OBC leaders gained political power to outnumber the upper caste legislators in most of the north Indian states.
+This led to the formation of the OBC-led government in many states of North India.
+They also ended up claiming the high ritual status, which is defined as Sanskritisation.